ShotGrid Engine for VRED

-This item has been tested and is known to be working on the following application version: 2020.
-Please note that it is possible, even likely, to work with some older releases; however, it has not been formally tested with these versions.
+This item has been tested and is known to be working on the following application versions: 2020.3-2022.
+Please note that it is perfectly possible, even likely, that it will work with more recent releases, however it has not yet been formally tested with these versions.

-The Shotgun Engine for VRED contains a standard platform for integrating Shotgun Apps into VRED.
-It is lightweight, straight forward, and adds a Shotgun menu to the VRED menu bar.
+The Shotgun engine for VRED contains a standard platform for integrating Shotgun Apps into VRED.
+It is lightweight and straight forward and adds a Shotgun menu to the VRED menu.

-Whenever the Shotgun Engine for VRED starts, it will set the VRED Project to point at a location defined in the engine settings.
-This means the project can also change when a new file is opened.
-The details relating to how the VRED project is set, based on a file, can be configured in the configuration file, using the template system.
+Whenever the Shotgun engine for VRED starts, it will set the VRED Project to point at a location defined in the settings for this engine.
+This means that the Project may also change when a new file is opened.
+The details relating to how the VRED project is set based on a file can be configured in the configuration file, using the template system.

-Installation and Updates - Adding This Engine to the Shotgun Pipeline Toolkit
+Adding this Engine to the Shotgun Pipeline Toolkit

 If you want to add this engine to Project XYZ, and an environment named asset, execute the following command:

 If you already have this item installed in a project and you want to get the latest

 update command.
 You can either navigate to the

 tank command that comes with that specific project, and run it there: